 - 9 How Do You Reset All Toolbars in Photoshop?

-- 12 Final Thoughts
+- 14 Final Overview

-What is Adobe Photoshop and the Toolbar?
+What is the Adobe Photoshop Toolbar?

 What are the Benefits of Using Adobe Photoshop?